Los Angeles 2008 : 11/11 ~ 11/19

 well as its gardens and breathtaking vistas.
 The price is also

 right (FREE), you only pay $10 for parking.

-We coordinated our visit so that we could lunch here.
-There were also daily guided tours (free of charge), we joined a "Museum Highlight Tour" to see a few highlights (middle photo above.)
-One of the museum's prized collection is one of Van Gogh's Irises (far right photo above) which was acquired by Getty Museum in 1990 for approximately USD$54 million.
-Here is a wiki page of that particular painting.Getty Villa
+We timed our visit so that we could lunch there.
+There were also daily guided tours free of charge.
+We joined a "Museum Highlight Tour" to see a few highlights (middle photo above.)
+One of the museum's prized collections is one of Van Gogh's Irises (far right photo above), which was acquired by the Getty Museum in 1990 for approximately USD$54 million.
+Here is a wiki page for that particular painting.Getty Villa

 Getty Villa near